-9.6.2 Fader mode
+9.6.3 Cue list options - Fader

-This option sets how the cue list fader behaves.
-If set to [Fader Mode Intensity Kill With Off], the fader masters the overall HTP level and the cue list remains active (connected) even when the fader is lowered to zero.
-If set to [Fader Mode Intensity Kill At 0], the fader masters the overall HTP level and the cue list is killed when the fader is lowered to zero.
-If set to [Manual Crossfader] the fader behaves as a manual crossfade control, and the cue list will automatically step on to the next cue when the fader reaches the top or bottom of travel.
+Fader Mode: Sets how the cue list fader behaves.

+Fader Mode Intensity Kill With Off - the fader masters the overall HTP level and the cue list remains active (connected) even when the fader is lowered to zero.

+Fader Mode Intensity Kill At 0 - the fader masters the overall HTP level and the cue list is killed when the fader is lowered to zero.
+Manual Crossfader - the fader behaves as a manual crossfade control, and the cue list will automatically step on to the next cue when the fader reaches the top or bottom of travel.